 Amended Annex VI also establishes new tiers of stringent nitrogen oxide emissions standards for marine diesel engines, depending on their date of installation.
-At the MEPC meeting held from March to April 2014, amendments to Annex VI were adopted which address the date on which Tier III Nitrogen Oxide (NOx) standards in ECAs will go into effect.
-Under the amendments, Tier III NOx standards apply to ships that operate in the North American and U.S. Caribbean Sea ECAs designed for the control of NOx produced by vessels with a marine diesel engine installed and constructed on or after January 1, 2016.
-Tier III requirements could apply to areas that will be designated for Tier III NOx in the future.
+Tier III NO_x standards apply to ships that operate in the North American and U.S. Caribbean Sea ECAs designed for the control of NO_x produced by vessels with a marine diesel engine installed and constructed on or after January 1, 2016.
+Tier III requirements could apply to areas that will be designated for Tier III NO_x in the future.
 At MEPC 70 and MEPC 71, the MEPC approved the North Sea and Baltic Sea as ECAs for nitrogen oxide for ships built on or after January 1, 2021.
 For the moment, this regulation relates to new building vessels and has no retroactive application to existing fleet.
 The EPA promulgated equivalent (and in some senses stricter) emissions standards in 2010.
 As a result of these designations or similar future designations, we may be required to incur additional operating or other costs.

-Further to the above, as of the September 1, 2020 it became mandatory to use fuel with max 0.1% Sulfur content while berthing in South Korean ports.
-There are specific requirements for the berthing process, and we are diligently complying with all of them.
-Moreover, from January 1, 2022 onwards, it is mandatory to use fuel with max 0.1% Sulfur content while navigating South Korea's ECAs.
+Further to the above, as of the September 1, 2020 it became mandatory to use fuel with max 0.1% sulfur content while berthing in South Korean ports.
+There are specific requirements for the berthing process, and we are diligently striving to comply with all of them.
+Moreover, from January 1, 2022 onwards, it is mandatory to use fuel with max 0.1% sulfur content while navigating South Korea's ECAs.

-The second part of the Korean regulations have to do with speed reductions.
-The port areas selected will be designated as "Vessel Speed Reduction program Sea Areas" or "VSR program Sea Areas".
+The Korean regulations also relate to speed reductions.
+Certain port areas selected will be designated as "Vessel Speed Reduction program Sea Areas" or "VSR program Sea Areas".
 Each VSR program Sea Area will span 20 nautical miles in radius, measured from a specific lighthouse in each port.
 Ships should navigate no faster than a maximum speed of 12 knots for container ships and car-carriers and 10 knots for other ship types, when moving from starting point to an end point within a VSR program Sea Area.

-As determined at the MEPC 70, the new Regulation 22A of MARPOL Annex VI became effective as of March 1, 2018 and requires ships above 5,000 gross tonnage to collect and report annual data on fuel oil consumption to an IMO database, with the first year of data collection having commenced on January 1, 2019.
-The IMO intends to use such data as the first step in its roadmap (through 2023) for developing its strategy to reduce greenhouse gas emissions from ships, as discussed further below.
+Since 2019, Regulation 22A of Annex VI has required ships above 5,000 gross tonnage to collect and report annual data on fuel oil consumption to an IMO database.
+The IMO intended to use such data as the first step in its roadmap (through 2023) for developing its strategy to reduce greenhouse gas emissions from ships, as discussed further below.
 In order to prove compliance with the above, our Company collects data, monitors the information received and is ready to report them though our VPM system.

-As of January 1, 2013, MARPOL made mandatory certain measures relating to energy efficiency for ships.
-All ships are now required to develop and implement Ship Energy Efficiency Management Plans ("SEEMP"), and new ships must be designed in compliance with minimum energy efficiency levels per capacity mile as defined by the Energy Efficiency Design Index ("EEDI").
+MARPOL has also mandated certain measures relating to energy efficiency for ships.
+All ships are required to develop and implement Ship Energy Efficiency Management Plans ("SEEMP"), and new ships must be designed in compliance with minimum energy efficiency levels per capacity mile as defined by the Energy Efficiency Design Index ("EEDI").
 Under these measures, by 2025, all new ships built will be 30% more energy efficient than those built in 2014.
-MEPC 75 adopted amendments to MARPOL Annex VI which brings forward the effective date of the EEDI's "phase 3" requirements from January 1, 2025 to April 1, 2022 for several ship types, including gas carriers, general cargo ships, and LNG carriers.
+Further amendments to MARPOL Annex VI brought forward the effective date of the EEDI's "phase 3" requirements from January 1, 2025 to April 1, 2022 for several ship types, including gas carriers, general cargo ships, and LNG carriers.